gr82morozr/codereview/README.md

             continue

         if ts <= target_time:
-            # Candidate line qualifies; record it and search right.
             candidate = line_start
-            left = line_end
+            left = line_end  # Search right for a later qualifying line.
         else:
-            right = line_start
+            right = line_start  # Move left.

-    # If no candidate was found, candidate remains None.
-In that case, return 0.
     return candidate if candidate is not None else 0

 def extract_log_range(input_file, output_file, from_timestamp, to_timestamp):
     """
-    Extract all log lines (as bytes) between from_timestamp and to_timestamp (inclusive) using binary search to find the boundaries.
-The result is written to output_file.
+    Extracts log lines between 'from_timestamp' and 'to_timestamp' (inclusive) by using binary search to identify the lower and upper boundaries.
+The extracted bytes are written to the output file.
     """
     with open(input_file, 'rb') as f:
-        # Find the lower and upper boundaries by binary search.
+        # Find lower and upper boundaries by binary search.
         lower_bound = binary_search_lower_bound(f, from_timestamp)
         upper_bound = binary_search_upper_bound(f, to_timestamp)

+        # If no valid lower bound is found, report and exit.
         if lower_bound is None or lower_bound >= f.tell():
             print("No log lines found for the given start time.") return

-        # Get the full last line (to include its entire content).
+        # Ensure we include the complete last line by reading its full length.
         f.seek(upper_bound)
         _, upper_line_end, _ = get_line_info(f, upper_bound)

-        # Read all bytes between the lower_bound and the end of the last qualifying line.
+        # Read all bytes from the lower bound to the end of the last qualifying line.
         f.seek(lower_bound)
         bytes_to_read = upper_line_end - lower_bound
         data = f.read(bytes_to_read)